-Description Data in the specified Data Memory and the carry flag are rotated right by 1 bit with bit 0 rotated into bit 7.
-The rotated result is stored in the Accumulator and the contents of the
+Description Data in the specified Data Memory is rotated right by 1 bit with bit 0 rotated into bit 7.

-Data Memory remain unchanged.
+The rotated result is stored in the Accumulator and the contents of the Data Memory remain unchanged.

 Operation ACC.i \leftarrow [m].(i+1); (i=0 \sim 6)